its-rich/HotBuys/README.md

 * Can see the cheapest price of a product at selected major retail stores

 ## How can I access it?
+Compatible on all devices, but for the best experience, use a computer.

 https://main.d2xbdqzx6twygh.amplifyapp.com/

 ## Stack